Terra-Modern/Terra-Modern.github.io/posts/set-up-a-website-with-nikola-and-github-pages/index.md

 `nikola new_post --format=markdown` or `nikola new_post -f markdown`

 Nikola will ask you for the title of your post, then take care of configuring everything else.
 By default, Nikola will create a post in the [reStructuredText](https://docutils.sourceforge.io/rst.html){:target="_blank"} format, which is used by many Python libraries for documentation.
-Because I prefer writing in [Markdown](https://www.markdownguide.org/){:target="_blank"}, I need to specify that format when creating a post, otherwise I could leave out the `format` option.
+Because I prefer writing in [Markdown](https://www.markdownguide.org/){:target="_blank"}, I need to specify that format when creating a post, otherwise I could leave out the `format` option altogether.
 Built to be flexible, [Nikola supports Markdown, as well as many other formats](https://getnikola.com/handbook.html#supported-input-formats){:target="_blank"}, out-of-the-box.
+(You need to do a bit more to support Jupyter Notebooks, but that's for a later post.)

 To make things even easier, adding the argument `-e` to the `new_post` command will automatically open the new post in a text editor: